 A businessman has two options while taking a loan for his business.
 Either to opt for long term funding like LAP (Loan against property) or to go for flexible funding like Cash Credit (CC) or Overdraft (OD).
 Long term funding generally carries a lower rate of interest while flexible funding gives opportunity to save interest by depositing extra funds in the account and thus paying interest only for amount needed.

 Overdraft and Cash Credit account both are the type of loan accounts in which the account holder can withdraw the amount he requires .
 These generally are considered as similar type of loan by many,yet there are some differences between them.
-A number of such differences are listed below.

 |Cash Credit Account||Overdraft Account|